-All of the organisations in the SSRP work together to help make the roads of Sussex safer and, since April 2015, the SSRP has been fully funded through the Speed Awareness operational surplus, where drivers detected speeding are offered the opportunity to take an educational course rather than have a penalty fine and points on their driving licence.
+All of the organisations in the SSRP work together to help make the roads of Sussex safer and, since April 2015, the SSRP has been fully funded through the speed awareness operational surplus, where drivers detected speeding are offered the opportunity to take an educational course rather than have a penalty fine and points on their driving licence.

-Road Traffic Collisions - Over the course of last year there were 1901 reported injury RTCs.
-Sadly 24 people lost their lives, 455 people were seriously injured and a further 2054 people suffered slight injuries.
+Road Traffic Collisions - Over the course of last year there were 1,901 reported road traffic collisions (RTCs).
+Sadly 24 people lost their lives, 455 people were seriously injured and a further 2,055 people suffered slight injuries.